-- Adopt procurement policy for charging station equipment. - Primary contact(s) for station maintenance. - Written procedures and signage on how to address maintenance issues. - Decision matrix on leasing versus owning stations.
+- Adopt procurement policy for charging station equipment. - Designate a primary contact(s) for station maintenance. - Write procedures and signage on how to address maintenance issues. - Create a decision matrix on leasing versus owning stations.

 Strategy F-3: Increase integration of EVs into the replacement plan